top of page

 Lake Doris is a nice, circular lake situated in high larch country, and would make the perfect spot to spend a night.
 It had been a long trek in, and we were all fairly wiped out.
 If we were to stay on track with my anticipated schedule at all, though, we would need to climb Osceola that evening.
 Tom decided he was ok taking it easy at camp, so after setting up our tents at the northeast corner of the lake, my dad and I set off for Osceola, a giant pile of rock about 1500 feet above us.

-We first picked our way through sparse forest at first which quickly receded to all rock and boulders once we hit a small plateau.
+We first picked our way through sparse forest which quickly receded to all rock and boulders once we hit a small plateau.
 From there, it was just a matter of rock hopping up the ridge.
 The rocks were semi-stable, and the terrain was steep, but nothing exceeded class 2 in my eyes, just typical Cascades choss.
 Epic views were to be found along the ridge and at the summit, especially in the late evening sunlight.
 The sun had started to get low in the horizon, bathing Carru, Monument, and Lago in golden light.
 It was a spectacular sight after a long, tough day.

 We knew we couldn’t stay at the summit for long because we would quickly start losing light and because we wanted to get back to Tom at camp, so we started down the chossy ridge.
 The ridge went quickly, and we descended into the sparse forest just as things were getting dark enough for headlamps.
 I made a minor navigation error here, going too far left and getting into an area that was cliffier than we saw on the way up.
 This problem was quickly corrected, though, and before long we were back on route and cruised into camp.
 Celebratory whiskey was shared with Tom after a successful day.